When it comes to Medi-Cal planning, there’s a lot of misinformation that circulates. Here are a few common myths we have heard:

 - Medicare will cover my nursing home expenses, so I don’t need to worry about Medi-Cal.
 This is not true – – Medicare only covers very few, limited long term care expenses.
 So, unless you have long-term care insurance or can afford to pay for your care out-of-pocket, you’ll need to find out about Medi-Cal and other public benefits.

 - In order to qualify for Medi-Cal, I need to impoverish myself.
 This is not necessarily so.
 Some assets are considered “countable”, and some that are considered “noncountable”.
 You can own certain property and still be Medi-Cal-eligible.
 Examples include your personal residence, vehicle, personal property and household goods, assets that can’t be converted to cash, and more.
 Proper Medi-Cal planning can help you qualify without impoverishing yourself or your family.

 Medi-Cal is a complicated system, and the rules can change frequently.
 What’s more, because each person’s situation is different, a Medi-Cal planning strategy that worked for a friend or family member may not apply to you.
-To make sure you’re following the best possible route, it’s a good idea to get the help of an experienced and qualified elder law attorney who regularly planning attorney.
+To make sure you’re following the best possible route, it’s a good idea to get the help of an experienced and qualified elder law attorney who regularly assists clients with Medi-Cal planning.

 - Should In Re Gregory Hall Trust Change the Way We Think About Amending Trusts? - June 8, 2023

 - Understanding the Role of Life Insurance in Estate Planning - June 6, 2023

 - What It Means to Disclaim - June 4, 2023

 You must be logged in to post a comment.